dagger/dagger/core/docs/d7yxc-operator_manual.md

 ### Configuration

-Right now very few configuration knobs are suppported as we are still working out the best interface for exposing them.
+Right now very few configuration knobs are supported as we are still working out the best interface for exposing them.

 Currently supported is: